-Apparently there are three Vitamin K dependant proteins that are believed to have some role in the development of strong bones.
+Apparently, there are three Vitamin K dependent proteins that are believed to have some role in the development of strong bones.
 It is thought that Vitamin K2 like K1 works synergistically with Vitamin D and Calcium to achieve this.
 K2 anK1 add carbon atoms to a protein called osteocalcin enabling it to increase the absorption rate of calcium into the bone.

 “I’ll take vitamin pills.”
 Kenny said to the good doctor.